QEF/q-e/energy_current/examples/README.md

 ```

 note that the only different keywords with respect to a single snapshot calculations are `trajdir` and `first_step` in the `energy_current` namelist.
 Still, in the IONS namelist
 the keyword ion_velocities='from_input' must be set and the ATOMIC_VELOCITIES card must be filled.
-Nevertheless, note that if `first_step=1` the snapshot of the input file will be skipped.
-Check also the `last_step` keyword in the documentation.

 The output with the istantenous energy currents is written in the files with names `${file_output}` and `${file_output}.dat`, as in example 1.
 The same format of the single snapshot calculation is kept, data from all the snapshots of the trajectory being appended sequentially.

+If computational time is an issue, for this example we suggest to insert the flag last_step=xxx in the energy_current namelist,
+replacing xxx with the desired index step, and than execute the run script.
+Note that the keywords  `last_step` and  `first_step` refer to the indexes reported in the files  `${trajdir}.pos` and `${trajdir}.vel` and are not sequential indexes.
+The snapshot
+in the input file is assigned an index 0.
+As a concrete example, the combination of `first_step=1`  and `last_step=953008` will skip the snapshot of the input file and
+evaluate only the first snapshot of the trajectory because 953008 is the first index that appears in the trajectory file.